TaebiLab/video-pulse-neck/README.md

 Presented at [IEEE EMBC 2025]
 [[Paper Link]](https://doi.org/10.XXXX/XXXXXXXX) *(link will be updated once available)*

----
+## Overview
+This project introduces a non-contact, video-based approach for estimating heart rate (HR) and heart rate variability (HRV) from short videos of the human neck.
 We evaluated six widely-used video-based pulse extraction methods:

 - **GREEN**
 - **CHROM** (Chrominance-based)